 Controls

-Current environmental activities of the ICAO are largely undertaken through the Committee on Aviation Environmental Protection (CAEP).
+The International Civil Aviation Organization (ICAO) primarily addresses environmental concerns through the Committee on Aviation Environmental Protection (CAEP).
 CAEP assists the ICAO Council with the formulation of new policies and the adoption of new Standards and Recommended Practices (SARPs) related to aircraft noise and emissions, and, more generally, the environmental impact of aviation.

-So far, the emission species for which there are ICAO standards are:
+So far, the emission species for which there are ICAO standards (see Annex 16, Volume II) are:

-NOx (most recently updated in 2005);
+NOx (most recently updated in 2020);